The next best place to home...

 Here at Little Tot’s Early Childhood Care & Education, a rich learning environment is gently partnered with academic instruction to provide the most favorable learning opportunities for young children.

-All lessons are created here at Little Tot’s, I do not purchase a packaged curriculum due to the limits that they place on learning opportunities.
+All lessons are created here at Little Tot’s, I do not purchase a packaged curriculum due to the limits that they place on learning opportunities, though we do borrow components of a multitude of curricular models including High Scope, Creative Curriculum (Teaching Strategies Gold Objectives), Reggio and Thematic Units.

 Of additional importance is the opportunity to have daily access to green outdoor spaces.
 “In the past decade, the benefits of connecting to nature have been well documented in numerous scientific research studies and publications, collectively, this body of research shows that children’s social, psychological, academic and physical health is positively impacted when they have daily contact with nature” (The Natural Learning Initiative, North Carolina State University).
 A child's ability to connect and engage with others is of extreme importance in the early years.
 Because greenspaces are therapeutic and restorative, they decrease stress and increase feelings of positive well-being (e.g. Gesler, Therapeutic Landscapes, 1992).
 This positive affect carries indoors and is directly correlated with a child's ability to attend and engage throughout the rest of the day as well.
 Even more recent research has shown that direct exposure to greenspaces closes the gap between children with Attention Deficit Hyper Activity Disorder (ADHD) and children without ADHD (Taylor & Kuo, Children with Attention Deficits Concentrate Better After Walk in the Park, 2008).